-Spend the summer gaining real world experience.Applications will open on 1st November 2021.
+Spend the summer gaining real world experience.Applications are now open

 Business Operations are often described as the ‘oil in the machine’, not seen on the outside but keeping everything within the firm running smoothly.
 Made up of over a dozen interconnected functions that are critical to the success of our business, their responsibilities include liaising with clients directly on accounting and administration matters, reconciling trades with custodian banks or analysing operational risk.

 Our 8-12 week summer placement offers a range of opportunities in several different functions meaning you can select the option that best matches your skills and aspirations.
 Each provides tailored training and support including a comprehensive induction, access to training courses and an individual learning plan.
 You’ll also benefit from your own learning journal so you can record your achievements and the skills you’ve gained.
 Whichever area you choose, you’ll be seen as a real member of the team, contributing to live projects and exploring how the business works.

 Client Administration is the first port of call for our clients on all operational and administrative matters.
 They cover a range of key areas, including recording all investment activity and income for institutional clients, and reporting back to clients using a bespoke in-house system.
 In addition, the department is responsible for billing and credit control.

 Our Human Resources department provides support and advice to managers and staff on all HR and Development matters.
 Our Talent and Development team designs and delivers bespoke training and development programmes, within the department, whilst our Operations team focuses on providing advice on employment matters, recruitment support and acting as the first point of contact for all transactional HR inquiries.